We're facing rapid and accelerating extinction of species through wildlife crime by organised transnational criminal

 - Approximately $1 billion worth of illegally sourced python skins are imported into Europe each year

 It is not only iconic species which are affected, many lesser known reptiles, birds and habitats are being decimated, altogether causing irreparable environmental and societal damage.

 Wildlife crime sits alongside drugs, arms and counterfeit trafficking in the top four illegal global trades.
-Operated by organized transnational criminal networks for whom wildlife crime carries great reward at low risk
+Operated by organised transnational criminal networks for whom wildlife crime carries great reward at low risk